About living in care

 How long will I be in foster care?

 It depends on your situation and why you have come into care.
-We will talk to you and your family and then make-a-plan for your future.
-You might need to be in care for just a short while if your parents are going through a difficult time and then you can return home.
+We will talk to you and your family and then make a plan for your future.
+You might need to be in care for a short while if your parents are going through a difficult time and then you can return home.

 What happens when I leave foster care?

-Whether you return home to your family or are in permanent fostering your social worker will always be in contact with you.
+Whether you return home to your family or are in permanent foster care, your social worker will always be in contact with you.
 It is important that you are honest with them about what you think and want.
 Then they will know how best to help you.

-There will be regular review meetings where you, your parents, school and anyone else important to you gives their views on how you are doing and any help you might need.
+There will be regular review meetings where you, your parents, school, and anyone else important to you give their views on how you are doing and any help you might need.

 Find out more about being fostered